-As of the date of this prospectus, we had one registered trademark in the United States, one registered trademark in EU, two registered trademarks in China, one registered trademark in Hong Kong, and one registered trademark in Japan, and one trademark application pending in Canada.
+As of December 31, 2021, we had one registered trademark in the United States, one registered trademark in EU, two registered trademarks in China, one registered trademark in Hong Kong, and one registered trademark in Japan, and one trademark application pending in Canada.
 We did not have any trademark applications pending elsewhere around the world.

-As of the date of this prospectus, we have registered the following domain names: tinlarebant.com, tinlarebant.net, tinlarebant.org, belitebio.com, and belitebio.com.tw.
+As of December 31, 2021, we have registered the following domain names: tinlarebant.com, tinlarebant.net, tinlarebant.org, belitebio.com, and belitebio.com.tw.